 Adjusted EBITDA is defined as earnings before taxes, interest, and depreciation and amortization, adjusted for specified items.
 The Company calculates Adjusted EBITDA by removing the impact of specific items and adding back the amounts of interest expense and depreciation and amortization to earnings before income taxes.
 When calculating Adjusted EBITDA, the Company does not add back depreciation expense for aircraft engines that are on lease, as the Company believes this expense matches with the corresponding revenue earned on engine leases.
-Depreciation expense for leased engines totaled $0.8 million and $1.4 million for the three months ended September 30, 2020 and 2019, respectively.
-Depreciation expense for leased engines totaled $1.1 million and $3.0 million for the six months ended September 30, 2020 and 2019, respectively.
+Depreciation expense for leased engines totaled $18.3 thousand and $0.8 million for the three months ended September 30, 2021 and 2020, respectively.

 Management believes that Adjusted EBITDA is a useful measure of the Company’s performance because it provides investors additional information about the Company’s operations allowing better evaluation of underlying business performance and better period-to-period comparability.
-Adjusted EBITDA is not intended to replace or be an alternative to operating income from continuing operations, the most directly comparable amounts reported under GAAP.
+Adjusted EBITDA is not intended to replace or be an alternative to operating income, the most directly comparable amounts reported under GAAP.

-The tables below provide a reconciliation of operating income from continuing operations to Adjusted EBITDA and Adjusted EBITDA by segment for the three and six months ended September 30, 2020 and 2019 (in thousands):
+The tables below provide a reconciliation of operating income to Adjusted EBITDA and Adjusted EBITDA by segment for the periods ended September 30, 2021 and 2020 (in thousands):